 Health & Safety

 I worked all my life for a company who regularly delivered ROSPA leaflets to the workforce.
-The company had very high safety standards with special booklets given to all engineering staff from day 1.
+The company had very high safety standards with special booklets given to all engineering staff from day one.
 This was in the 1960’s well before the modern ‘Health & Safety Brigade’ entered the scene.
 So to me Health & Safety just makes good sense.

 If you are working with sewage you need to take special care not to catch diseases contained in it.
 Diseases that can be caught from raw sewage include: